simonambridge/RTFAP2/README.md

 Banana allows you to create rich and flexible UIs, enabling users to rapidly develop end-to-end applications that leverage the power of Apache Solr.

+Follow this [guide](https://github.com/simonambridge/RTFAP2/tree/master/banana/Banana_Setup.md) to set it up.

 The dashboard below was created using Banana.

 ![alt dashboard](https://github.com/simonambridge/RTFAP2/blob/master/banana/TransactionDashboard.png)

-Follow this [guide](https://github.com/simonambridge/RTFAP2/tree/master/banana/Banana_Setup.md) to set it up.

-Acknowldegements: Based on the original RTFAP created with help from colleagues at DataStax.
+<small>Acknowldegements: Based on the original RTFAP created with help from colleagues at DataStax.
-Improvements since then include a Node.js/D3 ReST interface replacing Java, enhanced producer/consumer code, new roll-up reports, real time charts, demo ReST UI, etc
+Improvements since then include a Node.js/D3 ReST interface replacing Java, enhanced producer/consumer code, new roll-up reports, real time charts, demo ReST UI, etc</small>